Tuesday, January 10, 2023

 4 cups of cooked quinoa (how to cook light fluffy quinoa-link)

-1/2 cup of sliced almonds
+1/2 cup of sliced or slivered almonds

 1 cup of white raisins